- Creating Eco-Conscious Products

 Brother has acquired this label for color laser printers/All-in-Ones, etc.

 Copying machines, printers, fax machines and multifunctional devices.
-Licence No. 2410083
+License No. 2410083

 Green Mark (Taiwan)